Scorchers: Cast

+The role of Splendid was originally going to be played by Heather Graham, but she was fired and replaced by Emily Lloyd.

 Soundtrack

 Home media

 The DVD was released by Trinity Home Entertainment in January 2005, but in full screen and without any bonus material.
 However, the DVD does have an opening monologue by Leland Crooke that was absent from the original VHS release.